h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

 H2O Deep Learning models have many input parameters, many of which are only accessible via the expert mode.
 For most cases, use the default values.
 Please read the following instructions before building extensive Deep Learning models.
 The application of grid search and successive continuation of winning models via checkpoint restart is highly recommended, as model performance can vary greatly.

--  `model_id <algo-params/model_id.html>`__: (Optional) Specify a custom name for the model to use as a reference.
-By default, H2O automatically generates a destination key.
+Parameters are optional unless specified as *required*.

+Common Parameters
+'''''''''''''''''

--  `training_frame <algo-params/training_frame.html>`__: (Required) Specify the dataset used to build the model. **NOTE**: In Flow, if you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.
+-  `training_frame <algo-params/training_frame.html>`__: *Required* Specify the dataset used to build the model. **NOTE**: In Flow, if you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.

--  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.
+-  `validation_frame <algo-params/validation_frame.html>`__: Specify the dataset used to evaluate the accuracy of the model.

--  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
-This option defaults to 0 (no cross-validation).

-    **Note**: Cross-validation is not supported when autoencoder is enabled.

--  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
-Keeping cross-validation models may consume significantly more memory in the H2O cluster.
-This option defaults to true.

--  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the cross-validation predictions.
-This option defaults to false.

--  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
-This option defaults to false.

 -  `y <algo-params/y.html>`__: Specify the column to use as the dependent variable.
 The data can be numeric or categorical.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.

+-  **autoencoder**: Specify whether to enable the Deep Learning autoencoder.
+This option is defaults to false (not enabled).

+    **Note**: Cross-validation is not supported when autoencoder is enabled.

+-  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously-trained Deep Learning model.
+Use this option to build a new model as a continuation of a previously-generated model.

+    **Note**: Cross-validation is not supported during checkpoint restarts.

+-  **diagnostics**: Specify whether to compute the variable importances for input features (using the Gedeon method).
+For large networks, enabling this option can reduce speed.
+This option is defaults to true (enabled).

+-  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

+-  **export_weights_and_biases**: Specify whether to export the neural network weights and biases as H2O frames.
+This option is defaults to false (not enabled).

 -  `fold_assignment <algo-params/fold_assignment.html>`__: (Applicable only if a value for **nfolds** is specified and **fold_column** is not specified) Specify the cross-validation fold assignment scheme.
 The available options are AUTO (which is Random), Random,  `Modulo <https://en.wikipedia.org/wiki/Modulo_operation>`__, or Stratified (which will stratify the folds based on the response variable for classification problems).
 This option defaults to AUTO.

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the cross-validation fold index assignment per observation.

+-  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant training columns, since no information can be gained from them.
+This option is enabled by default.

--  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
+-  `ignored_columns <algo-params/ignored_columns.html>`__: (Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

--  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant training columns, since no information can be gained from them.
-This option is enabled by default.

--  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Specify whether to score during each iteration of the model training.
+-  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
 This option defaults to false.

+-  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to true.

+-  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the cross-validation predictions.
+This option defaults to false.

+-  **max_confusion_matrix_size**: This option is deprecated and will be removed in a future release.

+-  `model_id <algo-params/model_id.html>`__: Specify a custom name for the model to use as a reference.
+By default, H2O automatically generates a destination key.

+-  **mini_batch_size**: Specify a value for the mini-batch size.
+(Smaller values lead to a better fit; larger values can speed up and generalize better.)
+This option defaults to 1.

+-  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
+This option defaults to 0 (no cross-validation).

+    **Note**: Cross-validation is not supported when autoencoder is enabled.

+-  `offset_column <algo-params/offset_column.html>`__: (Applicable for regression only) Specify a column to use as the offset.

+    **Note**: Offsets are per-row "bias values" that are used during model training.
+For Gaussian distributions, they can be seen as simple corrections to the response (y) column.
+Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
+For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.

+-  **pretrained_autoencoder**: Specify a pretrained autoencoder model to initialize this model with.

+-  `single_node_mode <algo-params/single_node_mode.html>`__: Specify whether to run on a single node for fine-tuning of model parameters.
+This option is defaults to false (not enabled).

+-  `score_each_iteration <algo-params/score_each_iteration.html>`__: Specify whether to score during each iteration of the model training.
+This option defaults to false.

+-  `use_all_factor_levels <algo-params/use_all_factor_levels.html>`__: Specify whether to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
+By default, the first factor level is skipped.
+For Deep Learning models, this option is useful for determining variable importances and is automatically enabled if the autoencoder is selected.
+This option is true by default.

+-  **verbose**: Print scoring history to the console.
+For Deep Learning, metrics are per epoch.
+This option is defaults to false (not enabled).

 -  `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified ``weights_column`` must be included in the specified ``training_frame``.